 Top Tips – Charlotte Dujardin on the young horse starting out

 Charlotte Dujardin talking about working with young horses.
-Hard in the atmosphere of the Masterclass… Although Lilah Nieuwland’s four-year-old, Bloomfield Fürstin Romance was coping well, and Charlotte was sympathetic:
+Not easy in the atmosphere of the Masterclass… Although Lilah Nieuwland’s four-year-old, Bloomfield Fürstin Romance was coping well, and Charlotte was sympathetic:

 “Don’t do too much with young horses,” Charlotte stressed, “I do 20 minutes with most four year olds.
 Walk, trot, canter, on the bit, straight.
-Educate them in a really easy way, relaxed trot, easy canter, work on steering and control, and work from there.
+Educate them in a really easy way, relaxed trot, easy canter, work on steering and control, and move on from there.

 With a bigger horse, like this one, I’d do less, because they wear out quicker.”